 Common questions Australians ask about travel insurance for Italy.

-How much does travel insurance for Italy cost from AU?
+How much does travel insurance for Italy cost from Australia?

-For a two-week trip, basic cover starts from approximately $80-120 NZD per person, while comprehensive cover ranges from $150-250 NZD.
-Family policies and annual multi-trip options offer additional savings, especially if you're visiting multiple European countries.
+For a two-week trip, basic cover typically starts from around A$90-140 per person, while comprehensive cover ranges from A$160-280.
+Costs vary with age, trip duration, cover level, and any pre-existing conditions.
+Family policies and annual multi-trip options can reduce the per-person cost.

-Australian passport holders can visit Italy and other Schengen Area countries for up to 90 days within any 180-day period without a visa.
-No application is needed - just present your Australian passport at the border.
+Australian passport holders can visit Italy and the Schengen Area for up to 90 days within a 180-day period without a visa.
+From 2026, the ETIAS travel authorisation may be required - check current requirements before booking.

-Does my travel insurance cover me if I hire a car in Italy?
+Does travel insurance cover transport strikes in Italy?

 Ready to Compare Travel Insurance for Italy?

-Compare travel insurance from AU's top providers in under 2 minutes.
-Find the right cover for your Italian holiday - it's 100% free.
+Compare travel insurance from Australia's leading providers in under 2 minutes.
+Find the right cover for your Italian adventure - completely free.

 Compare Estimates